AdobeDocs/campaign-learn.en/help/tutorial-get-started-with-acv8-migrating-from-acs/get-started-for-marketers.md

 jira: KT-15788
 ---

-# Get started with Adobe Campaign v8 for marketers - Reference guide
+# Get started for marketers after migrating from Campaign Standard to Campaign v8

 This guide gives an overview of the key functionality of Campaign v8.
 It is for marketers migrating from Campaign Standard to Campaign v8.